pcpratheesh/rabbitmq-go-eda-tutorial/README.md

     go run main.go

 - Access [http://localhost:8080/](http://localhost:8080/) in the web browser.
-- Attach new consumer
+- Click `Attach new consumer` for new consumer
-- Run `Distribute Data` to produce the sample datas
+- Click `Distribute Data` to produce the sample datas